Warsaw: Religion

 Throughout its existence, Warsaw had been a multi-cultural and multi-religious city.
 According to the 1901 census, out of 711,988 inhabitants 56.2% were Catholics, 35.7% Jews, 5% Greek Orthodox Christians and 2.8% Protestants.
 Eight years later, in 1909, there were 281,754 Jews (36.9%), 18,189 Protestants (2.4%) and 2,818 Mariavites (0.4%).
 This led to construction of hundreds of places of religious worship in all parts of the town.
 Most of them were destroyed in the aftermath of the Warsaw Uprising in 1944.
 After the war, the new communist authorities of Poland discouraged church construction and only a small number were rebuilt.

 The archdiocese of Warsaw and the Diocese of Warsaw-Praga are the two ecclesiastical districts active in the city which serve the large Roman Catholic population of 1.4 million.
 The Lutheran Diocese of Warsaw is one of six in Poland; its main house of worship is the Holy Trinity Church from 1782, one of Warsaw's most important and historic landmarks.
 The Evangelical Reformed Parish (Calvinist) is leading the Polish Reformed Church.
 The main tserkva of the Orthodox Christians is Praga's Cathedral of St. Mary Magdalene from 1869.
-The Jewish Commune of Warsaw (Gmina Wyznaniowa Żydowska) is one of eight in the country; Chief Rabbi of Poland Michael Schudrich resides in the city.
+The Jewish Religious Community of Warsaw is one of eight in the country; Chief Rabbi of Poland Michael Schudrich resides in the city.
 There are also 3 active synagogues, one of which is the pre-war Nożyk Synagogue designated for Orthodox Jews.
 An Islamic Cultural Centre in Ochota and a small mosque in Wilanów serve the Muslims.

+There are several Marian shrines in the city, including: sanctuary of the Gracious Mother of God with her image crowned in 1651 in the presence of King John Casimir.
+Another patron of the city is Blessed Władysław of Gielniów, bernardine from the St. Anne's Church.
+The greatest cult is that of St. Andrew Bobola, patron of the metropolis of Warsaw, whose relics are in the sanctuary of St. Andrew Bobola in Mokotów.

 Government and politics

 As the capital of Poland, Warsaw is the political centre of the country.
 Almost all central government institutions are located there, including the Chancellery of the President, both houses of the Polish Parliament (the lower house called Sejm and the upper house called Senate), the Chancellery of the Prime Minister, the Constitutional Tribunal, the Supreme Court, and the Supreme Administrative Court.
+Warsaw is also host to many major international organizations, including Frontex and the Office for Democratic Institutions and Human Rights (the oldest and principal institution of the Organization for Security and Co-operation in Europe).

 The city is represented in the parliament by 20 members of Sejm (out of 460) and 4 senators (out of 100).
-In addition, Warsaw elects together with its metropolitan area two MEPs (Members of the European Parliament).
+In addition, Warsaw together with its metropolitan area elects 6 MEPs (Members of the European Parliament) out of 705.